Skip to content

 --data-binary @-

-Once a webhook subscription is configured, your listener will begin receiving buf push events with a proto payload in the EventRequest format.
+Once a webhook subscription is configured, your listener begins receiving buf push events with a Protobuf payload in the EventRequest format.
 The payload includes the commit object that triggered the event (including the author), as well as the repository object that this commit was pushed to.
 For more details on the payload, visit the docs definition.